Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Teaching and scholarship should normally be given primary consideration, but the particular weight to be accorded to each component of a faculty member’s activities depends upon the responsibilities of the faculty member.
 The College has traditionally recognized the 40-40-20 formula for weighting research, teaching, and service, except when weight is differentiated for unclassified academic staff members pursuant to their job description.

-Teaching.
 Teaching is a primary function of the University, which strives to provide an outstanding education for its students.
 The evaluation of teaching includes consideration of syllabi, course materials, and other information related to a faculty member’s courses; peer and student evaluations; a candidate’s own statement of teaching philosophy and goals; public representations of teaching; and other accepted methods of evaluation, which may include external evaluations.
-Student evaluations include, for all courses taught, results from the University’s “Student Survey of Teaching” and results from the separate Department of French and Italian “Course Evaluation Form: Written Comments Questionnaire.”
+Student evaluations include, for all courses taught, results from the University’s “Student Survey of Teaching” and results from the separate Department of French, Francophone and Italian Studies “Course Evaluation Form: Written Comments Questionnaire.”
 Both sets of evaluations will become part of the Departmental Committee on Promotion and Tenure’s (hereafter the DCPT) evaluation of the candidate’s teaching, and both sets will be forwarded to the College Committee on Appointments, Promotions, and Tenure (CCAPT) and the University Committee on Promotion and Tenure (UCPT) as part of the candidate’s dossier.

 High quality teaching is serious intellectual work grounded in a deep knowledge and understanding of the field and includes the ability to convey that understanding in clear and engaging ways.